| Emotional

 |

-Here is another confusing scoring system.
-And
+another confusing scoring system.
+And I found it

-I found it noteworthy that Goleman would give
+noteworthy that Goleman would give someone 5

-use of medication to get "socially desirable
+medication to get "socially desirable

 behavior" out of children--or adults?
 Does